Skip to content

 List of assets

-Configuration of the inventory
+Configuration of the table

 Necessity and impact of updates